-- 3.3.1\ Accessible Emission Limit (AEL).
-The maximum accessible emission level permitted within a particular class. - 3.3.2 Apparatus.
-Furniture, laboratory hoods, centrifuges, refrigerators, and commercial or made-on-site equipment used in a laboratory.
-[45:1.4] - 3.3.3\ Average Power.
-The total energy imparted during exposure divided by the exposure duration. - 3.3.4\ Beam.
-A collection of rays that can be parallel, divergent, or convergent. - 3.3.5 Beam Intensity Profile (Irradiance Distribution).
-A description of the variations that can be present in the cross-section of a laser beam or in a focused laser spot. - 3.3.6\ Continuous Wave (cw).
-The output of a laser operated in a continuous rather than a pulsed mode. - 3.3.7\ Energy.
-The capacity for doing work. - 3.3.8\ Explosion.
-An effect produced by the sudden violent expansion of gases. - 3.3.9 Explosive Material.
-Any explosive, blasting agent, emulsion explosive, water gel, or detonator.
-[495:3.3] - 3.3.10\ Flammable Liquid Storage Cabinet.
-A cabinet for the storage of flammable and combustible liquids. - 3.3.11 Flammable Vapors.
-A concentration of constituents in air that exceeds 10 percent of its lower flammable limit (LFL). - 3.3.12\ Flash Point.
-The minimum temperature at which a liquid or a solid emits vapor sufficient to form an ignitable mixture with air near the surface of the liquid or the solid.
-[30:3.3]
+- 3.3.1 Accessible Emission Limit (AEL).
+The maximum accessible emission level permitted within a particular class. - 3.3.2 Beam.
+A collection of rays that can be parallel, divergent, or convergent. - 3.3.3 Beam Intensity Profile (Irradiance Distribution).
+A description of the variations that can be present in the cross-section of a laser beam or in a focused laser spot. - 3.3.4 Continuous Wave (cw).
+The output of a laser operated in a continuous rather than a pulsed mode. - 3.3.5 Energy.
+The capacity for doing work. - 3.3.6 Explosion.
+The sudden conversion of potential energy (chemical, mechanical, or nuclear) into kinetic energy that produces and violently releases gas. - $3.3.7^$ Flammable Liquid Storage Cabinet.
+A cabinet for the storage of flammable and combustible liquids. - 3.3.8 Flammable Vapors.
+A concentration of constituents in air that exceeds 25 percent of its lower flammable limit (LFL).